 What is this guide for?

 The National Union of Journalists publishes this guide to help freelance journalists - self-employed journalists - negotiate the best rates and conditions possible for the various kinds of work that NUJ members undertake.

-Different parts of the media tend to operate around different norms.
+Different parts of the media operate around different norms.
 Book publishing, for example, usually pays less for work charged by the day than national newspapers - but not, by any means, always.
 Some rates seem to be fairly consistent, while in some areas, such as magazines, there are huge variations between different publications and even for different pieces for the same publication.

-Despite this, there are general points of which every freelance needs to be aware - how to respond to a commission, how to negotiate with a client, what "rights" are, what they mean to you, what to do about tax, and more.
+There are general points of which every freelance needs to be aware: how to respond to a commission; how to negotiate with a client; what "rights" are and what they mean to you; what to do about tax; and more.
 These aspects of freelancing - as well as what to do if things go wrong - are covered in the general advice section.

-The Guide also outlines suggested minimum rates for a range of different jobs.
+The Fees Guide also outlines suggested minimum rates for a range of different kinds of work.

 If you find broken links or typos, please email us, pasting in the sentence that contains the error and the address of the page it occurs on.
 Thank you.